glideroggan/dream/readme.md

 # FEATURES

 ## new workflows
-- ✔️a signing workflow
-  - ✔️make it look like mobile bankid
-  - ✔️make use of it in the "take a loan" workflow
 - edit payment contacts
   Doesn't need to be a "page", can just be a workflow, showing different buttons for doing things
     - edit